 Ties, the quintessential accessory for formal wear, have a rich and fascinating history that spans centuries.
 These elegant pieces of neckwear have evolved from simple strips of fabric to bespoke fashion statements, tailored to perfection.
 In this blog, we delve into the captivating origins of tailor-made ties.
 Read further to explore how they have become an essential element of men’s fashion.

 TAILOR-MADE TIES DURING THE 30-YEAR WAR

-Early ties have little resemblance to the contemporary tie as we know it today.
-The necktie can be credited to the Croatians, but it was the French who made it the fashion staple it is today.
-The necktie has its origins in the 17th century, during the Thirty Years’ War (1618-1648).
-Croatian mercenaries were employed by the French, who wore traditional knotted neckerchiefs as part of their uniform.
-This was more practical than rigid collars for keeping the tops of their jackets together.
+The Croatians invented it, but the French made it the fashion staple as we know it today.
+It originated in the 17th century, during the Thirty Years’ War (1618-1648).
+The French employed the Croatian mercenaries, wearing traditional knotted neckerchiefs as part of their uniform.
+It was more practical than rigid collars for keeping the tops of their jackets together.